CCE Country Profile

 IV) Climate change in training and adult learning

 In September 2012, the Climate Change Cook Islands division of the Office of the Prime Minister published the results of a survey in the Report on Climate Change Training Needs Identified from an Online Questionnaire Survey (2013) to establish baseline data on training needs for climate change activities.
 Employees of the Government, private sector and the self-employed took part in the survey.
-There were five training options in the survey, out of which majority of participants indicated that Accessing Climate Change Financing was the most preferred.
-Project Management & Coordination and Diplomacy Training were selected as the next group of training, followed by Proposal Deevlopment & Writing.
-Training involving Vulnerability & Adaptation Assessment & Monitoring were the least preferred.
+There were five training options in the survey, out of which the majority of participants indicated that Accessing Climate Change Financing was the most preferred.
+Project Management and Coordination and Diplomacy Training were selected as the next group of training, followed by Proposal Development and Writing.
+Training involving Vulnerability and Adaptation Assessment and Monitoring was the least preferred.

 The Cook Islands’ National Climate Change Policy 2018-2028 (2018) notes that if the country is to succeed in climate change adaptation and mitigation, there is a need to “build capacity generally, but particularly in the scientific area to ensure timely access to locally relevant information” (2018, p.
 20).

 Strategy #8 on “Climate and Disaster Risk Resilience” of the 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016) aims to ensure government agencies, island governments, schools, and the wider community have the capacity to act on climate change adaptation, emission mitigation, and disaster risk reduction.
 As part of this Strategy, the Action Plan outlines that the Office of the Prime Minister would conduct a training needs analysis and implement training on climate change and disaster relief management at all levels across all government agencies, as well as non-government and civil society organizations.
 The Plan included church groups and Indigenous leaders in climate change training.
-It is unclear whether this analysis for training needs has been undertaken.
+At the time of this review, it is unclear whether this analysis for training needs has been undertaken.

 CLIMATE CHANGE COMMUNICATION IN THE COUNTRY